sheldonldev/doc/working-env/vim-based-workspace/nvim-basic-setup.md

 > You can install node and some global npm packages by following this instruction:

-{% embed url="https://doc.sheldonl.dev/working-env/toolkits/nodejs-and-npm" caption="NodeJS and npm" %}
+{% embed url="https://doc.sheldonl.dev/working-env/toolkits/npm-and-yarn" caption="npm and yarn" %}

 ## Install Neovim